Eccleria/ewibot/readme.md

 * _[commons.js](./src/commons.js)_ is where the `Commons` Class is declared.
 This class allows Ewibot to find the correct ids/emotes to use, according to the current guild where Ewibot is working.
 * _[fun.js](./src/fun.js)_ regroups features that are only for fun/entertainment purpose, such as Ewibot `reacting` to some specific user words, or its `activity`.
 * _[listeners.js](./src/listeners.js)_ is a file regrouping all functions associated to the events Ewibot is responding to.
 * _[personality.js](./src/personality.js)_ is the file where the `Personality` Class is declared.
 This class allows Ewibot to chose the correct text to send to users.
 It will also allow admins to change Ewibot personality, but is still work in progress.
+* _[stats.js](./src/stats.js)_ is the main file handling the stats system.
+This needs a complete rework (written at 6.5.1)

 ### Static Code
 The [static folder](./static) is including the json files used.